ilkilab/agorakube/README.md

 ## Summary

-This is a summary of the Ilki-Kube project :
+This is a list of points that will be explained in this Readme file for the Ilki-Kube project :

 - What is IlkiKube
 - How to get it